wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Multi-tenant SSO**](authentication.html#multi-tenant-authentication)</td>
-<td>If a Wavefront customers uses an Identity Provider (IP), all users authenticate with that IP and see the same information by default.
+<td>If one of our customers uses an Identity Provider (IP), all users authenticate with that IP and see the same information by default.
 Multi-tenant SSO allows customers to request multiple tenants, each with a tenant administrator.
 Tenant administrators can invite other users.
 Users who authenticate to the IP can then access the tenant(s) to which they have been invited. </td>
 </tr>
 <tr>
 <td><strong><big>O</big></strong></td>